ArchitGanvir/AI1110/README.md

 # AI1110
 This is the assignments repository for the Probability and Random Variables course (AI1110).

-Instructor :- Dr G.V.V.
+Instructor :- Dr. G.V.V.
 Sharma